rubyonjets/jets-docs/_docs/jobs/schedule.md

   splat_args: true
 ```

-When the `config/jets/scheduler.yml` exists, Jets uses it create the scheduler components upon `jets deploy`, IE: Scheduled Events and Lambda functions.
+When the `config/jets/scheduler.yml` exists, Jets uses it create the scheduler components upon `jets deploy`, IE: Schedule Events and Lambda functions.

 ## How It Works